 “What’s your number?”
 You probably hear that everyday.
 Or every other day.
-Or every other year 1.
+Or every other year ((If you never hear such a thing, you now know that some other people ask or get asked for cell phone numbers)).
 Online, offline, and in the dreams, someone somewhere is probably asking someone or something his/her/its cell phone number every second.
 Cell phone is like a necessity for many people today.
 You carry a small electronic device with you on which you can get calls from or make calls to anyone in this world who has a phone or something similar.
 You use it for many things like calling someone, setting up alarms, texting people, browsing the internet, listening to music, taking pictures, working on documents, looking at it while holding it with both hands to pretend you are busy, and more.
 Today, I would like to focus on your overall interest level in your cell phone.
 I will share with you some of the strange habits or trends that can signify your obsessions with your cell phone.

 Cell phones are so common today that simply talking about them in terms of being a technology that is harmful to depend on raises not only a lot of heads but also creates a lot of confusion in people: “Why would a cell phone be harmful?”
 Using a cell phone has caused a lot of people to change their habits in strange ways, and many of such strange ways are so strange that they must be strange for strangeness itself in many cases.
 A few years ago I told you about webcam obsessions.
 Webcams have become so common that almost majority of all the new laptops today come with one built in.
 Today, let us dive into the concept of cell phone obsession, since cell phones are almost on the verge of becoming so common that anyone without a cell phone may find themselves being pointed out in public in the near future.

 Top 43 signs you are obsessed with your cell phone